joeboom/hr-test-python/README.md

 ---
 ### 3.1 Nginx (Optional)
-- Using Nginx as the front web server (reverse proxy)
+- Use Nginx as the front web server (reverse proxy)
 - deploy python program on port 8000

 #### What to submit: